Profile

 Goal: This project seeks to develop and analyse compartmental models for diseases and biological processes in humans and animals.
 We will also predict control measures to reduce the spread of diseases in the selected population while assessing the socio-economic evaluations of the implemented control interventions.

-Keywords: Mathematical biology; Mathematical models; Diseases; Stability analysis; Seasonal dynamics; Sensitivity analysis; Optimal control theory; Cost-effectiveness analysis; Riemann--Liouville--Caputo derivative; Atangana-Baleanu-Caputo (ABC) derivative; Caputo-Fabrizio (CF) derivatives; Fractal-fractional derivatives.
+Keywords: Mathematical biology; Mathematical models; Diseases; Stability analysis; Seasonal dynamics; Sensitivity analysis; Optimal control theory; Cost-effectiveness analysis; Riemann-Liouville-Caputo derivative; Atangana-Baleanu-Caputo (ABC) derivative; Caputo-Fabrizio (CF) derivatives.

-Methods: Differential Equations, Fractional Calculus, Optimal Control Theory
+Methods: Differential Equations, Fractional Calculus, and Optimal Control Theory

 RESEARCH AREAS/EXPERIENCES